hangoc0927/Portfolio-Projects/README.md

 # Data Analyst Portfolio Projects Repository
-This Repository will hold all of the code, queries and documentations from my learning jourey to become a Data Analyst.
+This Repository will hold all of the code, queries and documentations from my learning journey to become a Data Analyst.

 It has showcased what I'm working on include Exel, SQL, Python, Tableau, Power BI.